 The Achilles tendon connects the bones of your heel to your calf muscles and allows you to flex your foot and point your toes.
-As the longest and largest tendon in the body, it’s also one of the most commonly injured.
+It is the longest and largest tendon in the body.
+It is also one of the most commonly injured.

-In the event of an Achilles tendon disorder, you may experience mild to severe pain above your heel or in the back of the leg after running, sprinting or other sports activity.
-Upon waking, you may experience stiffness or sensitivity.
+In the event of an Achilles tendon disorder, you may experience mild to severe pain above your heel or in the back of the leg.
+This pain may happen after running or other sports activity.
+You may experience stiffness or sensitivity in the morning, too.

 Diagnosis and Treatment